 See handout BPC-005(PDF: 31 kB).
-You can also watch this PRMD Citizens' Academy video, No Permit Required, for some of the more popular projects that do not require a permit:
+You can also watch this Permit Sonoma video for some of the more popular projects that do not require a permit:

 The building inspector asked me for a CF-6R form and